Using E-commerce Data to Predict Customer Behavior and Boost Online Sales

 Transactional data consists of an individual's previous purchases, how often they purchased items, the average dollar amount of their purchases, when and how they purchased items, and how many items they returned.

-Meaningful information can be derived from transaction history, including lifetime value, repeat-purchase likelihood, and customer loyalty, ultimately leading to accurate predictive lifetime value models.
+Meaningful insights can be derived from transaction history, including lifetime value, repeat-purchase likelihood, and customer loyalty, ultimately enabling accurate predictive lifetime value models.

 3. Customer Profile & Demographic Data

-A customer profile data set contains various demographic fields (age, sex, income level, etc.) as well as geographic location, the type of device they are using to access your store and any associated customer account details.
+A customer profile dataset includes demographic fields (age, sex, income level, etc.), geographic location, the device type used to access your store, and any associated customer account details.

-When combined with behavioral and transactional data, you can create highly accurate customer segmentation and personalize the shopping experience.
+When combined with behavioral and transactional data, these data can create highly accurate customer segments and personalize the shopping experience.

 4. Product, Pricing, and Inventory Data